Metro

 Justice Aboki, acknowledging the gravity of the case, ordered Ajayi’s remand at the Lafia Custodial Centre and adjourned the hearing to March 17, 2025.
 The judge pledged to ensure an accelerated hearing due to the serious and sensitive nature of the matter.
 “This case will be given the urgency it deserves,” he stated, emphasizing the need for justice to be served promptly.

-As the legal unfolds, the court’s decision to prioritize the case reflects the importance of addressing crimes of this nature swiftly and decisively.
-The adjournment to 2025 allows for both the prosecution and to prepare their cases, while the remand order ensures that the accused remains in custody pending trial.
+As the legal process unfolds, the court’s decision to prioritize the case reflects the importance of addressing crimes of this nature swiftly and decisively.
+The adjournment to 2025 allows time for both the prosecution and defense to prepare their cases, while the remand order ensures that the accused remains in custody pending trial.

-The tragic loss of Salome Enejo serves as a stark reminder of the need to gender-based violence and protect vulnerable individuals in society.
-As the case progresses, many will be watching closely, hoping for a just outcome that honors Enejo’s memory and sends a message against such heinous acts.
+The tragic loss of Salome Enejo serves as a stark reminder of the urgent need to tackle gender-based violence and protect vulnerable individuals in society.
+As the case progresses, many will be watching closely, hoping for a just outcome that honors Enejo’s memory and sends a strong message against such heinous acts.

 Share